 You can give/get the flu vaccine at the same time as the COVID-19 vaccine.
 Here's the updated CDC guidance on that.

 The 2021 virtual Ryan White HIV Clinical Conference was held October 3-6, 2021.
-Please click here see our resource page for key takeaways and links to slides from the conference.
+Here are materials from the conference: